Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 Jason T. Liberty - Royal Caribbean Cruises Ltd.

-Yeah, no. I do think the trends so show for it to be a solid year next year.
+Yeah, no. I do think the trends do show for it to be a solid year next year.
 I think the thing to just be cautious on is that in that 5.75% is some of the benefit from the Pullmantur de-consolidation.

 So I would just, one, point that out.
 And, of course, I mean, being in a strong booked position on a rate and volume basis is where you want to be kind of going into the forward-looking periods.